Magnus Edring - Five string banjo

 “Will the Circle Be Unbroken".
 After a few seconds

-I knew I had to learn how to play that.
-That sound totally grabbed my soul.
+I knew I had to learn how to play that instrument and that music.
+The sound totally grabbed my soul.

 Those tunes changed my life forever.